eric0925/pysmb/README.md

 # pysmb
-hi everyone, this is my github, welcome.
+hi everyone, this is my pysmb code, welcome.